discoveryjs/jora/docs/articles/object-literal.md

 # Object literals

 Jora supports object literals as an integral part of its syntax.
 Object literals provide a convenient way to define and manipulate complex data structures.
-This article covers the basics of object literals in Jora, including their syntax, usage, computed properties, spread operator, and the `entries()` and `fromEntries()` methods.

 - [Syntax](#syntax)
 - [Computed properties](#computed-properties)